-Benjamin Stone is a young doctor driving to L.A where he was offered a new job as a plastic surgeon in Beverly Hills.
+Benjamin Stone is a young doctor driving to L.A., where he is interviewing for a high-paying job as a plastic surgeon in Beverly Hills.
 He gets off the highway to avoid a traffic jam, but gets lost and ends up crashing into a fence in the small town of Grady.
-He is sentenced to 32 hrs of community service at the local hospital.
-All he wants is to serve the sentence and get moving, but gradually the locals become attached to the new doctor, and he falls for the pretty ambulance driver, Lou.
+He is sentenced to 32 hours of community service at the local hospital.
+All he wants is to serve the sentence, get his car fixed and get moving, but gradually the locals become attached to the new doctor, and he falls for the pretty ambulance driver, Lou.
 Will he leave?Written by

 Sami Al-Taher <firstname.lastname@example.org>

 49 of 54 people found this review helpful.

 Was this review helpful to you?